ramyadhadidi/paper_summeries/High_Performance_Computer_Architecture/summery.md

  - Load-use hazard (load x and the use it, common)

 ### Solve Control Hazards
+- Delay Slot (move instruction from before a branch to after it)
+	- hard to find more than 2 instructions
+- Squash Slots (use instructions from target or fall-throught)
 - Branch Target Buffer
 - 2bit predictor (Smith, biomodal)
 - GShare (2Mux one for History, one for PC)